ndg63276/alexa-youtube/README.md

 # alexa-youtube
 **Unofficial YouTube skill for Alexa**

-## Skill is no longer full
+## Skill is now full
-* This skill has become so popular, I am close to hitting the limits on the free AWS lambda tier, which is 800000 seconds of CPU time per month!
+* This skill has become so popular, I am hitting the limits on the free AWS lambda tier, which is 800000 seconds of CPU time per month!
-* If you have your own lambda instance and would like to host some of the load, please raise an issue and I will be in touch.
-* Currently the ARNs in the readme belong to Rybot666

-## Updates
-* 2nd June 2018: The skill now handles playlists or channels where none of the videos exist (eg copyrighted deletions).
-It will now ask you if you want to try the next playlist or channel.
-If you have already created the skill, you will need to update the Interaction Model json file in your Alexa skill, ie step 7 under Setup Instructions.
-* 22nd August 2018: Fixed a bug where channels turn up in video search results, eg in Play videos by The Beatles.
-* 4th January 2019: Now works in 5 languages, thanks to everyone who helped!
-* 1st February 2019: Live videos don't seem to be working.
-Have updated the list of commands.
-* 3rd February 2019: Live videos fixed, for Gen 2 devices at least.
+* Unfortunately this means I am getting charged by Amazon, so I need some way to recoup my costs.
+* So I am now asking for donations through https://www.patreon.com/alexayoutube.
+For $1/month, I will give you a unique ARN which you can use to run this skill.
+* If you don't want to sponsor me, you can host your own lambda instance, there are instructions in the wiki.

 ## Features
 * Play audio from YouTube videos